PhuNH/ML-Coursera/README.md

 **Regularization**

 - Used to fight overfitting: keep all features but reduce magnitude/values of parameters &theta;<sub>j</sub>.
 - Underfitting: high bias; overfitting: high variance.
 - We need to have a regularization parameter &lambda; so that when we minimize the cost function, we would need to decrease values of &theta;<sub>j</sub>'s more than usual.
 Like a penalization.
+- We should not regularize the parameter &theta;<sub>0</sub>.
 - Setting &lambda; too large might result in the algorithm being underfit (all &theta;<sub>j</sub> might get to 0).

 Use L2 Reg. (lambda squared):